moi-kei/set08103_Group-11/PROJECT_BACKLOG.md

 - **to be implemented** \
-  create classes for country, city, capital, etc. get data into a state that it can be queried using sql
+  create classes for country, city, capital, etc. get data into a state that it can be queried using sql integrate ways to query the databse for required info

 - **reports to be generated** \
   All the countries in the world organised by largest population to smallest.\